Aditya-Murthy/EyeGaze/README.md

 Done:
 - Robust pupil tracking algorithm using haaar cascade classifiers

-To do-
+To do:
-- Implement gaze-direction calibrtaion before every run
+- Implement gaze-direction calibrtaion
 - Inteface to convert gaze-direction to words/commands